-Fstands for gravitational force.
-It is measured in newtons (N) (our force converter can convert it to other units).
-It is always positive.
-It means that two objects of a certain mass always attract (and never repel) each other;
+- F — Gravitational force, measured in newtons (N) (our force converter can convert it to other units).
+It is always positive, which means that two objects of a certain mass always attract (and never repel) each other;

-Ris the distance between the centers of these two objects; and
+- R — Distance between the centers of these two objects, in meters (m); and

 - G — Gravitational constant.
 It is equal to 6.674×10⁻¹¹ N·m²/kg².

-Did you notice that this equation is similar to the formula in Coulomb's law?
+Did you notice that this equation is similar to the formula in our Coulomb's law calculator?
 While Newton's law of gravity deals with masses, Coulomb's law describes the attractive or repulsive force between electric charges.